Inspiring City Placemaking with Hong Kong Comics and HK-UK Design Collab - #ddHK

 While you can see the trams and mansion on your own, you can also join one of our free #ddCityMania guided tours in January.
 Follow #ddHK’s pace and kick start your comics and pop culture explorations in Causeway Bay!

 Design District Hong Kong #ddHK is a three-year Creative Tourism Project (2018/19-2020/21) presented by the Tourism Commission, organised by Hong Kong Design Centre, with Hong Kong Comics & Animation Federation as strategic partner supporting all programmes related to local comics.
-Since last year, it has been presenting a diversified range of placemaking programmes, such as the AR public art project BeHere created by Japanese artist Masaki Fujihata street fashion parade , a 24-hour design experience #ddDoodles fire station typography , #ddHKPaintHKWALLS murals etc. The multi-pronged strategy transforms Hong Kong’s neighbourhoods into ‘open-air design district galleries’ with distinct characters.
+Since last year, it has been presenting a diversified range of placemaking programmes, such as the AR public art project BeHere created by Japanese artist Masaki Fujihata a street fashion parade , a 24-hour design experience , #ddDoodles fire station typography , #ddHKPaintHKWALLS murals etc. The multi-pronged strategy transforms Hong Kong’s neighbourhoods into ‘open-air design district galleries’ with distinct characters.
 Providing interactive experiences, cultural explorations and Instagrammable spots, they attract locals and tourists alike to explore the communities in depth.
 More #ddHK programmes are in the pipeline, stay tuned!